 Adjustment of Status for Family-Based Green Cards: Who Qualifies, What Counts as Entry, and Where Cases Get Stuck

-Why Entry Evidence Comes First
+Why Entry Evidence Matters

 Core Eligibility for Family-Based Adjustment of Status